MsHanTil/meetup-presentations_berlin/README.md

   R-Ladies Berlin founded in October 2016 by Christin Zasada

-  Co-organizer Hannah Tillmann, Noa Tamir and supported by Ulrike Thalheim
+  Co-organizer Hanna Tillmanns, Noa Tamir and supported by Ulrike Thalheim

   Send us an e-mail at *berlin@rladies.org* for further information!